Nonequilibrium Molecular Dynamics, Fractal Phase-Space Distributions, the Cantor Set, and Puzzles Involving Information Dimensions for Two Compressible Baker Maps: Information Dimensions for Compressible Baker Maps

 \section{Information Dimensions for Compressible Baker Maps}

-The Baker Map considered by Eberhard Hopf in 1937 provides a simple model for the dissipative chaos responsible for the irreversible behavior of solutions of time-reversible motion equations.
-By 1987 several examples of thermostated molecular dynamics led to the representation of nonequilibrium steady states as fractal structures in $(q,p)$ (coordinate, momentum) phase space\cite{b10,b11,b12}.
+The Baker Map considered by Eberhard Hopf in 1937 provides a simple deterministic model for the dissipative chaos causing irreversible behavior in the solutions of time-reversible motion equations.
+By 1987 several examples of thermostatted molecular dynamics led to the representation of nonequilibrium steady states as fractal structures in $(q,p)$ (coordinate, momentum) phase space\cite{b11,b12,b13}.
 A two-panel Baker Map N2, incorporating twofold changes in the area $dqdp$ is the prototypical example, displayed in {\bf Figures 5 and 6}.
-The mapping\cite{b17,b18,b19,b20} follows the equations
+This mapping\cite{b19,b20,b21,b22} follows the equations

 where the constant $d$ is $\sqrt{1/72}$.
 The map is irrotational, with unstable fixed points at the top and bottom of the diamond-shaped domain where $q$ is horizontal and $p$ vertical.
-The diamond-shaped domain has $-\sqrt{2} < q,p < +\sqrt{2}$ .
+The diamond-shaped domain used here, $-\sqrt{2} < q,p < +\sqrt{2}$, is purposefully rotated 45 degrees from the usual Cartesian Baker Map.
+So as to emphasize the time-reversibility of our compressible Baker Map N2 we choose the diamond-shaped $2\times 2$ domain.
+Reversing the time corresponds to reversing the sign of the (vertical) ``momentum'' $p$ while keeping the horizontal ``coordinate'' $q$ unchanged.

-The Nonequilibrium Baker Map N2 is ``time-reversible'' in the sense that the inverse mapping, N2$^{-1}$ is given by the product mapping T{\tt *}N2{\tt *}T. The time-reversal mapping T simply changes the sign of the momentum, T$(q,\pm p)=(q,\mp p) =$ T$^{-1}(q,\pm p)$.
+This Nonequilibrium Baker Map N2 is ``time-reversible'' in the sense that the inverse mapping, N2$^{-1}$ is given by the product mapping T{\tt *}N2{\tt *}T. The time-reversal mapping T simply changes the sign of the momentum, T$(q,\pm p)=(q,\mp p) =$ T$^{-1}(q,\pm p)$.
 A typical long-time cumulative solution of the N2 mapping is far from homogeneous but is nonetheless ergodic, with nonvanishing density everywhere within its diamond-shaped domain.
-This nonequilibrium (area-changing) mapping produces no ``holes'' so that its box-counting dimension is 2.
-See the 100 000-point samples of the mapping and its inverse in {\bf Figure 5}.
+This nonequilibrium (area-changing) mapping produces no ``holes'' so that its capacity or box-counting or fractal dimension is 2.
+See the 100,000-point samples of the mapping and its inverse in {\bf Figure 5}.
 The N2 mapping is compressive parallel to the line $q=p$ and expansive in the perpendicular direction.
 Numerical work indicates that the resulting distribution of points is random in $\tilde{x}$ and remains fractal in $\tilde{y}$ where the orthogonal coordinates $(\tilde{x},\tilde{y})$ occupy a $2\times 2$ square centered on the origin :

 For convenience in the measurement of the fractal information and correlation dimensions and the construction of random walks in $y$ corresponding to the fractal direction parallel to $q=p$, it is convenient to map the $2\times 2$ $(\tilde{x},\tilde{y})$ square onto the unit $(x,y)$ square :